Back pain Knowledge and beliefs Survey (BacKS)

 - appropriate copyright acknowledgements

-- a link to the BacKS website (this page).
+- a link to this web page.

 We will review requests to translate the BacKS on a case-by-case basis considering the following conditions: